-Dr Claire Hawkes is a Senior Lecturer in Biomedical Sciences teaching on a range of courses including BSc (Hons) Biomedical Science, BSc (Hons) Biological Sciences, BSc Applied Biomedical Science (Apprenticeship) and MSc Biomedical Science (Flexi).
+Dr Claire Hawkes is a Senior Lecturer in Biomedical Sciences teaching on a range of courses including BSc (Hons) Biomedical Science, BSc (Hons) Biological Sciences, BSc Applied Biomedical Science (Apprenticeship) and MSc Biomedical Science.

-Claire specialises in Cellular Pathology and is Module Leader for the Postgraduate Flexible Learning Cellular Pathology Module.
+Claire specialises in Cellular Pathology and is Module Leader for the MSc Cellular Pathology Module (blended learning).
 She teaches on the Biomedical Science in Practice and Professional Practice modules due to her wealth of experience working in the NHS as an HCPC-Registered Biomedical Scientist.
 She also teaches on a range of other modules including Practical Techniques, Living Systems, and Chemotherapy of Cancers and Infections.

 Dr Hawkes began teaching at NTU as an HPL in October 2018, joining NTU as a full-time Senior Lecturer in June 2019.

 Prior to this Claire worked as a Biomedical Scientist in the NHS for over 24 years; her most recent role (2009-2019) was as Senior Biomedical Scientist, Team Leader in Immunohistochemistry, with the Dept of Cellular Pathology at Queen’s Medical Centre, Nottingham.